mitchellvitez/forest/README.md

 - Binomial tree
   - Binomial heap
 - Red-black tree
+  - Set

 ## Anything else?

 Much of this work is inspired by Okasaki's _Purely Functional Data Structures_.
-Occasionally, implementations got a helping hand from that reference, but I've tried to come up with my own implementations first before consulting it.
+I've cleaned up the implementations here based on that reference, but I tried to come up with my own implementations first before consulting it.